All Recipes/ Breakfast/ Desserts/ Healthy Snacks/ Kids Food/ Latest Posts/ Vegetarian/ Weekend Treats

 Almond Flour Waffles (Gluten-Free, Low-Carb)

-August 1, 2024 (Last Updated: December 14, 2024)
+August 1, 2024 (Last Updated: October 1, 2025)

 almond flour waffles on a plate, topped with blueberries and butter

-Made with naturally gluten-free and organic almond flour, a touch of tapioca for texture, pasture-raised eggs, coconut cream, and extra virgin olive oil, these waffles provide 12 grams of protein and healthy fats while remaining low in sugar and carbohydrates.
+These almond flour waffles are crisp on the outside, soft and fluffy inside, and packed with flavor — the perfect healthy twist on a breakfast classic.
+Made with naturally gluten-free almond flour, a touch of tapioca for the right texture, pasture-raised eggs, coconut cream, and extra virgin olive oil, they’re nutrient-dense and satisfying.
+Each serving delivers around 12 grams of protein plus healthy fats, while remaining low in sugar and carbohydrates.
+They’re also dairy-free.

 almond flour waffles on a plate, topped with butter